gwisp2/hass-docker-cards-devcontainer/README.md

     - automatic download of third-party Lovelace cards from Github
     - automatic generation of Lovelace resources list
     - HACS is preinstalled
+    - automatic creation of symlinks in custom_components
 2. Running HA
     - instantaneous startup because dependencies are already installed
     - colored logs
     - restart HA with a simple key press
+    - ready-for-attach debug adapter is listening on port 5678
 3. Development tools
     - preinstalled Playwright dependencies & browsers